Arnold Bax: Inter-war years

 Bax's First Symphony was written in 1921–22, and when first given it was a great success, despite its ferocity of tone.
 The critics found the work dark and severe.
 The Daily News commented, "It is full of arrogant, almost blatant, virility.
 Its prevailing tone colour is dark, very dark – thick clouds with only here and there a ray of sunlight."
 The Daily Telegraph suggested that if there was any humour in the piece, it was sardonic.
 The Manchester Guardian noted the severity of the work, but declared it "a truly great English symphony".
 The work was a box-office attraction at the Proms for several years after the premiere.
 In Foreman's view, Bax was at his musical peak for a fairly short time, and his reputation was overtaken by those of Vaughan Williams and William Walton.
 The Third Symphony was completed in 1929 and, championed by Wood, remained for some time among the composer's most popular works.

 In the mid-1920s, while his affair with Cohen continued, Bax met the twenty-three-year-old Mary Gleaves, and for more than two decades he maintained relationships with both women.
 His affair with Cohen ripened into warm friendship and continuing musical partnership.
 Gleaves became his companion from the later 1920s until his death.
 (Note: Cohen chose to ignore the nature of Bax's relationship with Gleaves, and referred to her in later years as "Sir Arnold's nurse".)

 In the 1930s, Bax composed the last four of his seven symphonies.
 Other works from the decade include the popular Overture to a Picaresque Comedy (1930), several works for chamber groups, including a nonet (1930), a string quintet (1933), an octet for horn, piano, and strings (1934) and his third and last string quartet (1936).
 The Cello Concerto (1932) was commissioned by and dedicated to Gaspar Cassadó, who quickly dropped the work from his repertoire.
 Although Beatrice Harrison championed the concerto in the 1930s and 40s, Bax said, "The fact that nobody has ever taken up this work has been one of the major disappointments of my musical life".

-Bax was knighted in 1937; he had neither expected nor sought the honour, and was more surprised than delighted to receive it.
+Bax was knighted in the 1937 Coronation Honours; he had neither expected nor sought the honour, and was more surprised than delighted to receive it.
 As the decade progressed, he became less prolific; he commented that he wanted to "retire, like a grocer".
 Among his compositions from the period was the Violin Concerto (1938).
 Although not written to commission, he had composed it with the violin virtuoso Jascha Heifetz in mind.
 Heifetz never played it, and it was premiered in 1942 by Eda Kersey with the BBC Symphony Orchestra and Wood.